gferreira/xTools4/Docs/_reference/glyphs/layers/mask.md

 ---
 title     : mask
 layout    : page
+permalink : /reference/dialogs/glyphs/layers/mask
 ---

 Copy and flip between a main layer and a mask layer in the selected glyphs.